cmatal/RubyCucumberWatir/README.md

 Requirements:
 - chromedriver
 - ruby
-- bundler
+- bundler (to install the gems)

-Gems: (in Gemfile)
+Gems: (included in Gemfile)
-- cucumber gem
+- cucumber (includes gherkin for BDD)
-- watir gen
+- watir (includes selenium)

+To run the feature use the following command from the project root folder:

+cucumber features/contact.feature